jamibillou/joblr/README.md

 - make beta private
 - build dashboard summarizing actions taken by user
 - use feedback from LinkedIn API to display comments, likes, etc.
-- patch LinkedIn API so it supports skill levels

 Bugfixes
 --------

 - manage subdomains on heroku/gandi
+- patch or pull linkedin gem so it supports skill levels
+- patch or pull carrierwave gem so it deletes files properly
 - handle blank emails better in account settings

   *user_observer.rb*